-Fast forward to nearly ten years later, and I will share all the amazing things solo travel taught me and why you should do it!
+Fast-forward nearly ten years, and I will share all the amazing things solo travel taught me and why you should do it!

 What Solo Travel Teaches You